ChildBrainLab/ChildBrainLab.github.io/docs/tutorials/mri_wt.md

 The formatted data will now synchronize to CHPC every Sunday morning.

 ### BIDS Formatting
+You'll first want a list of subjects who have yet to be formatted in the BIDS dataset.
+I.e., they have a session in `/sourcedata`, but that session isn't BIDS-formatted.

+There is a script for generating a list of un-BIDS'd subjects.
+To navigate to it, run this command:

+    cd /home/claytons/LCBDtools/scripts/MRI/bids

+And run the following command:

+    python3 get_bids_participants.py --help

+This will print information about the required and optional arguments for the script.
+To run,

+    python3 get_bids_participants.py --data_folder /scratch/claytons/MRI_data_clean

 The script for submitting [BIDSkit](https://github.com/jmtyszka/bidskit) jobs on CHPC is located in `/home/claytons/LCBDtools/scripts/MRI/sbatch/bidskit_sbatch.sh`.

 To use the script, navigate to the sbatch directory with the following command: